CCOSTAN/Home-AssistantConfig/README.md

 * Notifications and Close garage doors if left open after 9 or 10 PM.
 * Monitor the reflection rates of Garadget and notify when they being to drop too low when closed (indicating a shift in the controller)
 * Configure the Alexa Component.
-* Turn on Accent lights when TV is sensed on.
 * Put Dash Buttons out there.
 * Put Door Sensor in Mailbox
 * Add Pi-Hole (Ad blocking) to the network with the Pi Zero.
 (Add to Home Assistant)